S&P research head sees potential boost in Mexico credit rating

 MEXICO CITY, Aug 30 (Reuters) - Mexico's credit rating could improve if the so-called nearshoring impact continues to boost its economy, the head of emerging markets credit research at S&P Global Ratings said in an interview published on Wednesday.

+The has seen increasing numbers of U.S. companies move production closer to North American buyers - specifically to Mexico - and away from Asia, following supply chain snarls during the pandemic.

+Last July, S&P Global Ratings upped Mexico's long-term outlook to stable from negative, while affirming the country's BBB long-term foreign currency rating and BBB-plus long-term local currency rating.

-In a podcast with Mexico bank Banorte, S&P's Jose Perez also added that he does not expect Mexico to begin to lower its benchmark interest rate until early next year.
+He added he does not expect Mexico to begin to lower its benchmark interest rate from its current 11.25% until early next year.

 (Reporting by Mexico City Newsroom, Writing by Brendan O'Boyle; Editing by Isabel Woodford)